saltlab/vista/README.md

 # VISTA (Visual Web Test Repair)

 VISTA (Visual Web Test Repair) is an open-source research prototype tool to automatically repair web test cases developed with the popular Selenium Webdriver test automation framework.
-The tool is written in Java, and supports test cases written in Java.  page objects from an existing web application for end-to-end testing purposes
+The tool is written in Java, and supports test cases written in Java.

 ###  Publications